You are here

 Mickey's Christmas Carol

-This DVD includes the quintessential Disney adaptation of Dickens' classic, starring Mickey Mouse as Bob Cratchit and Donald Duck as Ebenezer Scrooge in the 25-minute short "Mickey's Christmas Carol."
-Other shorts included in this collection are "The Small One" about a boy and his donkey, "Pluto's Christmas Tree" about the chipmunks Chip and Dale who live in the tree Mickey cuts down, and "Santa's Workshop" featuring Santa and his elves.
+This DVD includes the quintessential Disney adaptation of Dickens' classic, starring Mickey Mouse as Bob Cratchit in the 25-minute short "Mickey's Christmas Carol."
+Other shorts included in this collection are "The Small One" about a boy and his donkey, "Pluto's Christmas Tree" about the chipmunks Chip and Dale who live in the tree Mickey cuts down and "Santa's Workshop" featuring Santa and his elves.

 Run time: 64 minutes.
 Not rated.
 Recommended for ages 4 and up.